 Wilkes served on the Board of Directors of the National Association for Court Management (NACM)

 from 1995-1997.
 In 1992 he was appointed to the Georgia Mapping and Land Records Modernization Advisory Board by then Gov. Joe Frank Harris, serving six years as a member of the board.
 He served for five years on the state's Court Futures Vanguard, a commission charged with visioning for the courts of Georgia.
-He was appointed to the Supreme Court of Georgia's Committee on Technology
+He was appointed to the Supreme Court of Georgia's Committee on Technology in 2004.

 He has served since 1988 as chairman of the Liberty County Records Advisory Board, the local board responsible for operating the county's off-site, centralized governmental records repository-and since 2000 as chairperson of the Liberty County Information Technology Board, the local governmental agency that maintains and regulates county governmental technology.
 He has served on numerous other court management and judicially appointed boards and committees, is a member of the joint American Judicature Society/Justice Management Institute Pro Se Litigation Task Force, serves on various local and state boards and is very active in community-based civic, church, and charitable organizations.

 Wilkes regularly teaches courses to superior court clerks, attorneys, bankers, title abstracters, and other professionals.
 Subjects he has taught include Georgia's Uniform Commercial Code, governmental accounting, intangible recording tax and real estate transfer tax laws, clerical procedures, jury management, record management, record retention, establishing an off-site storage facility, office administration, handling difficult persons, Internet web site development, and numerous other subjects pertaining to superior court clerks' offices.
 He is the founder of the Superior Court Clerks' Association of Georgia's ÉCLAT award, which is presented annually to a clerk (or clerks) of superior court for exceptional commitment, leadership, accomplishment and teamwork.
 In 2013, the award was conferred upon him for "a lifetime of achievement" and "his many contributions to superior court clerks and (their) profession."

 He is chairman of the Mary Lou Fraser Community Support Foundation